 Torrents of freezing water barreled forward to forcibly crash into the creature.
-Ice crystallized upon impact, sharp spikes of ice spraying out behind it with the demon now fully visible in all its frozen horror.
+Ice crystallized upon impact, sharp spikes of it spraying out behind the demon now fully visible in all its frozen horror.

 The Senshi grimaced at the sight of such a grotesque creature.
-On all fours it stood about four and a half feet tall.
-Though the creature was definitely ‘all legs’, its entire body tilted downwards to the front.
-Its scrawny, short front limbs sported not one, but two sets of elbow joints.
-Its hind legs took up most of its bulk, sprouting high in the rear, folding forwards with hard, lean muscle to then extend back.
-Hardened, pitted, black bone protruded in bumpy clusters from the two lower rear joints.
-Each limb gradually split into three long, bony digits possessing two tiers of disjointed knuckles.
-This allowed each segment to move independently and bend in unnatural ways.
-All digits boasted sharp, obsidian-like three-inch claws, which curled forwards, easily capable of tearing its prey to ribbons.
-The demon’s skin appeared taught, scaly, and slightly moist with a greenish-black tint.
-The creature’s oblong and narrow head perched on its stubby neck, the skin gradually morphing into the same black, hardened bone at the crown of its head, giving the impression of enforced armour.
-From this a trinity of pitted, antler-like bones extended from the top of its head, curving sharply inward.
-The demon’s mouth gaped wide and never closed, revealing razor sharp, needle-like teeth growing in a haphazard but tight formation.
+On all fours it stood about five feet tall.
+Its truncated, torpedo-like body tilted downwards towards the front, but the creature was definitely ‘all legs’.
+Its scrawny, shorter front limbs sported four sets of joints with a wide range of independent motion with hardened, pitted black bone protruding in bumpy clusters from every joint.
+Its hind legs took up most of the demon’s bulk, sprouting high in the rear and folding forwards with hard, lean muscle to then extend back, then forward again.
+Each limb gradually split into three, long, bony digits possessing another two tiers of disjointed knuckles.
+All digits boasted sharp, obsidian-like six-inch hooking claws, easily capable of tearing its prey to ribbons.
+The demon’s skin appeared taught, splotchy, and slightly moist with a greenish-black tint.
+The creature’s oblong and narrow head perched on its stubby neck, the skin gradually morphing into the same black, hardened bone at the crown of its head; from which grew a trinity of pitted, antler-like horns curving sharply backwards.
+The demon’s mouth gaped wide and never closed, revealing rows of serrated, needle-like teeth growing in a haphazard but tight formation.
 Its disproportionately large eyes bulged from both sides of its bony head, and were as black and void as space itself.
-Its eyes were especially unnerving, and the Senshi couldn’t peer into them too long before needing to look elsewhere.
-Overall the creature gave off a disconcerting vibe.
+Its eyes proved to be especially unnerving, and the Senshi couldn’t peer into them too long before needing to look elsewhere.
+Overall the creature gave off a fierce disconcerting vibe.

 Its legs were badly burnt following the Senshi’s attack, and soon began transforming into the ink-black mist.
 The rest of its body followed suit until the mist filled its mold inside the giant ice crystal.
 Sailor Moon wore a look of disgust as she raised her Tiare, eager to rid the world of this creature.